Pear-App/pear-server/routes/README.md

       **Content**: `{ message: 'An error occurred with processing your request' }`

 ### /user/me
-Fetch user details and the user's friends, singles and invitations where the status is either pending or rejected
+Fetch user details and the user's friends, singles, invitations where the status is either pending or rejected, reviews and photos
 * **Method**: `GET`
 * **URL Params**: None
 * **Data Params**: None